frcepeda/LetsCrate/README.md

 BUGS
 ----

-* None yet, but please open a ticket (or contact me) if you find one.
+* None yet, but please open a ticket (or email me) if you find one.

 License
 -------